-Display the Model Wizard dialog, using any of the methods outlined below.
+Display the Model Wizard window, using any of the methods outlined here.

-In the Model Wizard dialog, select the 'Model Patterns' tab page.
-In the Technology panel select Framework and in the Name panel select from the TOGAF Patterns:
+In the Model Wizard window, select the 'Model Patterns' tab.
+In the 'Technology' panel select 'Framework' and in the 'Name' panel select from the TOGAF Patterns:

 - ADM

 - Enterprise Continuum

 - TOGAF Model (includes both ADM and Enterprise Continuum)

 - TOGAF-Catalogs

 - TOGAF-TRM

 - FEAF-PRM

 - FEAF-TRM